ahmedmagdiosman/clevr-xai/eval/README.md

 * CLEVR_scenes.json: The scene structure information generated from Step 1: Image Generation.
 * CLEVR_questions.json: The questions JSON file generated from Step 2: Question Generation.

 `$CONFIG` specifies a config file to supply the mask generation code (and in the future maybe also the XAI method evaluation code) with needed arguments.
-The default config files can be found here: [complex_questions](config.yaml), [simple questions](config_simple.yaml).
+The default config files for CLEVR-XAI-simple and CLEVR-XAI-complex can be found here: [simple questions](config_simple.yaml),  [complex_questions](config.yaml).
 **The paths are related to the singularity container not your host machine!**

 The `--sif` parameter is optional.
 It points the script to the location of the singularity sif file.
 By default, it is expected to be in `eval/eval-unique-clevr.sif`.